 Impact

-The vulnerability described as a sandbox escape due to incorrect boundary conditions in the WebRTC networking component allows an attacker to breach the isolation provided by WebRTC, potentially executing code or accessing data beyond intended memory limits.
-Such exploitation could corrupt application state, elevate privileges within the browser context, or allow arbitrary code execution inside the sandboxed environment.
-The issue was fixed in Firefox 150, Thunderbird 150, and Firefox ESR 140.10.1.
+The updated description details a sandbox escape caused by incorrect boundary conditions in the WebRTC networking component.
+This flaw allows an attacker to bypass the isolation provided by the browser’s sandbox, potentially executing code or accessing memory locations beyond the intended boundaries.
+The vulnerability affects the WebRTC stack, which may become a vector for arbitrary code execution once exploited.
+The fix is included in Firefox 150, Thunderbird 150, and the ESR 140.10.1 builds.

 Affected Systems

-Mozilla Firefox, all releases prior to version 150 and the ESR 140.10.1 build, and Mozilla Thunderbird, all releases prior to version 150, are affected.
-Any system running an affected build with WebRTC enabled is potentially vulnerable.
-Users on other browsers are not impacted.
+Mozilla Firefox, all releases prior to version 150, and Mozilla Thunderbird, all releases prior to version 150, are affected.
+The ESR 140.10.1 build (and the corresponding Thunderbird 140.10.1 build) are fixed and do not contain the flaw.
+Any system running an affected build with WebRTC enabled is potentially vulnerable, while users on other browsers are not impacted.

 Risk and Exploitability

 The CVSS score of 9.6 denotes a very high severity risk.
-EPSS score is not available, and the vulnerability is not listed in CISA's KEV catalog, implying no publicly documented exploits.
+The EPSS score of 0.00045 indicates a very low probability of exploitation, though still non‑zero, and the vulnerability is not listed in CISA's KEV catalog.
 Attackers could exploit this sandbox escape by sending malicious WebRTC traffic to a vulnerable browser with the component enabled, which could lead to arbitrary code execution within the browser context.
 The likely attack vector is inferred from the description, as it is not explicitly stated in the input.

 OpenCVE Enrichment